 A Family Dentist Discusses Dental Sealants

-Dental sealants are among the services family dentist provides to help prevent tooth decay.
+Dental sealants are among the services a family dentist provides to help prevent tooth decay.
 Dentists perform the application on the back teeth, or molars, used primarily for chewing.
 These teeth have tiny crevices and uneven places where the bacteria that can cause cavities are often found.
 According to the American Dental Association, sealants can reduce the risk of molars developing tooth decay by 80% by sealing off these areas.

 Patients of any age can receive this preventative.
 However, most patients who get sealants are children around the age of 6 whose first molars are just coming in.
 Early application improves the effectiveness of the prophylaxis.
 Nevertheless, the ADA also states that less than half of school-age children have sealants, making them almost three times as likely to get cavities.